NikoBK/kingdomino-opencv/README.md

 and score different board layouts for the board game 'Kingdomino'.

 # Authors
-This project was made by Gustav Bay Baastrup and Nikolaj Bjoernager Krebs.
+This project was made by Gustav Bay Baastrup and Nikolaj Bjoernager.

 # Run the System
 Run the `autokd.py` script.